 Worthy Stokes is the founder of HeartMind® Meditations and author of The Daily Meditation Book of Healing.
 She is a polytrauma survivor of brain injury and multi-sensory loss.

-Worthy's miraculous cognitive recovery resulted in an intellectual understanding of emergent neuroscience and consciousness that has been referred to as "formidable" by her peers in the wellness industry, and she has been repeatedly called "ahead of her time" by psychologists who recognize her remarkable apprehension of both soma and soul.
+Her skillful way of explaining consciousness has been referred to as "formidable" by her peers in the wellness industry, and she has been repeatedly called "ahead of her time" by psychologists who recognize her understanding of the liminal space where the soma and soul intimately relate.

-Inspired by the vast tracts of pristine wilderness surrounding her birthplace in northwestern Montana, she has spent hundreds of days in solitary retreat.
-She considers the sentient intelligence of nature and biomimicry her most relevant teachers, and she views complicated attachment trauma and CPTSD through the lens of the natural world, where interconnectedness is a foundational principle that appears in all elements of biology, spirit, and the web of intimacy to which we inherently belong.
+Ever inspired by the pristine wilderness areas that surround her birthplace in northwestern Montana, she has spent hundreds of days in solitary retreat.
+She considers her deeply personal meeting with Death and her awakening to the sentient intelligence of the body as her most relevant teachers.
+She views complicated attachment trauma and CPTSD through the lens of natural systems and biomimicry, where interconnectedness is a foundational principle that fastens biology to spirit in ways that demonstrate detailed, intricate beauty.

-Worthy has closely followed research in the field of relational neuroscience since meeting the late Dr. Candace Pert in 2007 and produces meditation programming that is both trauma competent and mystical.
-As a traumatic brain injury survivor, Worthy's rich understanding of the brain is informed by her personal experience of debilitating tragedy and the life-affirming journey of renewal that came after.
+Worthy has closely followed research in the field of relational neuroscience since meeting the late Dr. Candace Pert in 2007 and produces meditation programming that is both trauma competent and spiritually inspired.
+As a traumatic brain injury survivor, Worthy's rich understanding of the mind is directly informed by her own journey through debilitating tragedy and the life-affirming path of renewal that came after.

-She lives with her husband (an adult literacy expert) in New York City and often writes in Montana, where she is originally from.
-Worthy is her real, given name; she was named for her grandfather, Dr. Worthy, who was a gifted physician.
-She holds a Bachelor of Arts in Journalism from Mary Washington College.
+She lives with her soulmate husband (an adult literacy expert) in New York City, where he grew up.
+Worthy is her given name; she was named for her grandfather, Dr. Worthy.
+She holds a Bachelor of Arts in Journalism from The University of Mary Washington.